Joseph A Odin, MD, PhD

-Dr. Odin is an associate professor in the Division of Liver Diseases and the Recanati/Miller Transplantation Institute with a clinical background in gastroenterology and liver disease.
-He is co-director of the Mount Sinai Autoimmune Liver Disease Program and director of the Center for Advanced Medicine Liver Disease Practice.
-He has research interest in liver autoimmunity and toxicology.
-His current research studies are focused on novel treatments for primary biliary cirrhosis, primary sclerosing cholangitis and the effect of drugs and toxins on the liver.
+Dr. Odin is a Professor in the Department of Medicine and the Recanati/Miller Transplantation Institute with a clinical background in gastroenterology and liver disease.
+He is co-director of the Mount Sinai Autoimmune Liver Disease Programs.
+He has research interest in liver autoimmunity and drug induced liver injury.
+His current research studies are focused on primary biliary cirrhosis, primary sclerosing cholangitis, autoimmune hepatitis, and evaluation of drug hepatotoxicity.
 He cares for individuals with all liver diseases including those with liver transplants.
-His research is supported by the NIH and he has received past support and awards from the American Gastroenterolofical Association and the American Association for the Study of Liver Disease.
-He also receives support from pharmaceutical companies for participation in clinical trials examining treatments for viral hepatitis.
+His research is supported by the NIH and he has received past support and awards from the American Gastroenterological Association and the American Association for the Study of Liver Disease.
+He also receives support from pharmaceutical companies for participation in clinical treatment trials for liver diseases.

 RMTI Website: www.MountSinaiRMTI.org